-Nintendo ready to flip Switch on Netflix, Amazon and Hulu streaming support – "in time"
+Nintendo ready to flip Switch on Netflix, Amazon and Hulu streaming support?

 Nintendo has apparently revealed that its new-gen Switch console will offer streaming from popular services like Netflix, Amazon Prime Video and Hulu "in time," according to a new report.

-One of the big questions we had ahead of the Nintendo Switch launch was whether it would come loaded with the ability to tap into today's most popular streaming services, as given its portability factor, this would been a major boon for users.
+One of the big questions we had ahead of the Nintendo Switch launch was whether it would come loaded with the ability to tap into today's most popular streaming services, as given its portability factor, this would be an obvious boon for users.

-Alas, Nintendo wasn't willing to talk about this possibility, but now we have a glimmer of hope, courtesy of a new article in The Washington Post.
+Alas, Nintendo wasn't willing to talk about this possibility at the time, but now we have a glimmer of hope, courtesy of a new article in The Washington Post.

 The respected US newspaper spoke to Nintendo of America president Reggie Fils-Amie, who said that while the Switch was primarily imagined as a system "to play games" on, the company was in discussions with key streaming players about adding support for such services in the future.